XraySpectroscopy/xafsorg/docs/tutorials.rst

 Books
 ---------------------

-We do not endorse Amazon.com, but provide a link to an Amazon page for these books where available:
+We do not endorse Amazon.com and we do not participate in the Amazon Affiliate program.
+Amazon links are given for these books as a convenience for the reader.

   * *Introduction to XAFS: A Practical Guide to X-ray Absorption Fine Structure Spectroscopy*, Grant Bunker, Cambridge University Press 2010.